THIS SITE WILL BE SIGNIFICANTLY UPDATED IN DESIGN, along with added content, EARLY IN 2022.

 But my interests here have drawn me into making preparations for writing a novel about these times.

-And yet – of course – to make a complete whole novel, and one with the themes I wanted to exemplify – I have had to be creative with the early draft regarding some of the details, in order to thread it all together.
-One detailed, specific, and dramatic piece of invention – and a rather unlikely piece of history for D-Day – that I was considering adding to the draft of the novel, …. turned out in fact to be – to my utter amazement… turned out to be actually true to the real events of that time – and almost entirely as I had envisioned it!
+And yet – of course – to make a complete whole novel, and one with the themes I wanted to exemplify – I have had to be a little creative with the early draft regarding some of the details, in order to link things up and thread it all together.
+One detailed, specific, and dramatic piece of invention – and a rather unlikely piece – that I was considering adding to the draft of the novel, turned out in fact to be – to my utter amazement… turned out to be actually true to the real events of that time – and almost entirely as I had ‘envisioned’ it!

 John Jolliffe, MA.
 PG Dip.
 MBC PG Dip.